meilisearch/documentation/learn/advanced/snapshots_vs_dumps.md

-# Data Backup: Snapshots vs. Dumps
+# Data backup: snapshots vs. dumps

 MeiliSearch has two ways to backup its data: `snapshots` and `dumps`.